TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 ## Research Focus

-- Developing **Deep Learning Classifiers** and **Neural Networks** for molecular dynamics and kinetic Monte Carlo simulations, enhancing simulations for semiconductor fabrication processes and epitaxial metal growth on semiconductors.
+- Developing **Deep Learning Classifiers** and **Neural Networks** for molecular dynamics and kinetic Monte Carlo simulations, accelerating simulations for semiconductor fabrication processes and epitaxial metal growth on semiconductors.

 - Modeling the **CO2 reduction reaction** in the presence of metallic and non-metallic cations, simulating cathodes and developing voltage-stabilizing algorithms, showing that HCOO⁻ forms best via direct hydrogenation and CO via proton shuttling.